-Johnson University is a private, religious institution, so it has the same tuition for residents of Tennessee as it does for residents from other states.
+Johnson University is a private, religious institution, which means it has the same tuition for students from Tennessee as it does for residents from other states.

 Johnson University has the same tuition for international students as for those from out of state.